✅ Updated November 2021

 Be patient when making left-hand turns and do not rush!
 Also, if you can, drive around the area before your test to familiarize yourself with the area including the intersections, so you know what to expect.

 Not Making Full Stops at Stop Signs and Red Lights

 Stop at stop signs and red lights!
 It sounds easy but it is a very common disqualifying mistake.
 Examiners lump this mistake under the “disobeys traffic sign and signal” category.
 There are a few common scenarios, so be sure to watch out for them.

 If you roll through a stop sign, that’s bad.
 You need to make a full stop.
 Pro-tip: Make a stop then count to two before proceeding.
 If you roll through a right turn on a red light, also bad.
-You need to stop at a right light, even if you are going to make a right turn.
-Advice we often give: Just chill at a red-light.
+You need to stop at the right light, even if you are going to make the right turn.
+The advice we often give: Just chill at a red light.
 You don’t need to turn on red, it’s optional.

 Be aware of making full stops at stop signs and red lights.
 This should not be confused with yield signs, where you should slow down but not completely stop.